ioBroker/adapter-core/README.md

 - `commonTools.pattern2RegEx` - Converts a pattern to match object IDs into a RegEx string that can be used in `new RegExp(...)`
 - `commonTools.getAdapterDir` - Finds the adapter directory of a given adapter
-- `commonTools.getInstalledInfo` - Get list of all installed adapters and controller version on this host
+- `commonTools.getInstalledInfo` - Get a list of all installed adapters and controller version on this host
 - `commonTools.getLocalAddress` - Get the localhost (IPv6 or IPv4) address according to the ioBroker config
 - `commonTools.getListenAllAddress` - Get the "listen all" (IPv6 or IPv4) address according to the ioBroker config
 - `commonTools.isLocalAddress` - Check if given IPv4 or IPv6 ip address corresponds to localhost